 Release dates: February 18, 2022, May 6, 2022, and July 29, 2022

-Now onto the 2022 dates!
-Honestly, this is so far away and so dependent on the new Marvel movies that come before it that I'm basically just guessing, BUT Avengers 5 might be a good shout if, you know... they don't all die in Avengers 4.
-Also, if Spider-Man: Far From Home is the middle movie in a trilogy - which Tom Holland has suggested - the third and final Spidey movie could be scheduled for 2022.
-As for the last movie?
-Well, now would be a good time to introduce some characters from the Fox superhero universe if the Disney-Fox merger goes ahead.
+As for the other 2022 release dates, Avengers 5 might be a good shout if, you know... they don't all die in Avengers: Endgame, but if Spider-Man: Far From Home is the middle movie in a trilogy - which Tom Holland has suggested - the third and final Spidey movie could be scheduled for 2022 as well.
+2022 would also be a good time to introduce some characters from the Fox superhero universe after the Disney-Fox merger is finalised.
 Deadpool 3, maybe?
 Or an MCU Fantastic Four reboot?
-All things are possible.
+All things are possible...